vipulpandey7860/cart-abd/README.md

  - Tried to update the cart (that webhook gave) but we need key here too.
  - Or we need customer access token

+I also explored other webhook like checkouts/create, this indeed gives us the customer email (but this might not be super useful as shopify itself have abandoned checkouts feature) but we might be able to get data from here by matching cart token